berradurak/simple-loan-interest-calculator/README.md

 - Calculates **simple interest** and the **total amount to repay**
 - Calculates an **estimated monthly payment** using a standard annuity formula (with monthly compounding)

-> ⚠️ This project is for learning/demo purposes only and is **not** financial advice.

 ---

 ## Features